 Issues with Attribution Modelling

-Attribution modelling doesn’t come without challenges.
+Attribution modeling doesn’t come without challenges.
 A report by AdExchanger stated, “The customer journey is never completely trackable.”
-This brings us to some major problems with the attribution modelling.
+This brings us to some major problems with attribution modeling.

 What about offline stores?